pantheon-systems/documentation/source/content/guides/agcdn/03-agcdn-wafio.md

 anchorid: agcdn-wafio
 ---

 This section provides detailed information on AGCDN with WAF and IO features.
+AGCDN with WAF/IO includes all [AGCDN features](/guides/agcdn/agcdn-features) and the additional features below.

 ## Layer 7 and Enterprise WAF Rules